-- Donatello in the TGRI laboratory when a Foot Clan member knocks the Ooze canister out of his hand.
+- Donatello in the TGRI laboratory when a Foot Clan member knocks the ooze canister out of his hand.

 - Raph, when the Shredder appears in front of him, after insulting Tatsu.

 - Donatello, Michelangelo and Leonardo when they fall victim to the Foot's trap in the junkyard.
 And that the Shredder's alive.

-- The turtles when they see Tokka and Rahzar for the first time.
+- The Turtles when they see Tokka and Rahzar for the first time.

 - Donatello when Tokka throws him into the house where Perry was captured.

-- The turtles when they encounter the Foot again and later when they realize that their donut plan didn't work.
+- The Turtles when they encounter the Foot again and later when they realize that their donut plan didn't work.

-- The turtles again when they encounter Super Shredder at the docks.
+- The Turtles again when they encounter Super Shredder at the docks.

 - One-Winged Angel: Super Shredder.